PlummersSoftwareLLC/Primes/PrimeOdin/solution_1/README.md

-Faithful [Odin](https://odin-lang.org/) implementation of the base algorithm ([based on davepl's C++ version](https://github.com/PlummersSoftwareLLC/Primes/tree/drag-race/PrimeCPP/solution_1)) with 1- and 8-bit versions.
+Faithful [Odin](https://odin-lang.org/) implementation of the base algorithm ([based on davepl's C++ version](https://github.com/PlummersSoftwareLLC/Primes/tree/drag-race/PrimeCPP/solution_1)) with 1- and 8-bit versions, which will be run in both single and multiple threads.

 ## Run instructions